angadhn/MySite/_notes/Thoreau.md

 ## From Technocapitalism to an Oligotechnodemocracy in America
 Electronic money and modern taxation mechanisms diminish the possibility of an equivalent individual protest so what might Thoreauvian civil disobedience look like today?
 An answer is unlikely to be found without understanding the increasingly intertwining of government with technology.

 The financial technological coupling is quite tight but social media is emerging as a second coupling mechanism.
-Today, social media companies have coffers[^11] and better tools to surveil and steer the decision making of its users, comparable in size to nation states[^12] .
+Today, social media companies have coffers[^11] and better tools to surveil and steer the decision making of its users, comparable in size to nation states .
 These companies maintain critical infrastructure for global communications, commerce, and information flow that rivals or exceeds what many nations can provide, showing how much more powerful they are than their platform's individual users as well as the governments.
 Their data, in my opinion, is not used as much for governance as it is in [influencing our choices during elections](https://www.aljazeera.com/opinions/2020/1/18/cambridge-analytica-and-the-end-of-elections).
 But we are seeing the emergence of new symbiotic relationships with government ranging from [companies recruiting former civil servants in the UK](https://www.bbc.co.uk/news/articles/cgrw785585wo) to [reimagining "government efficiency" in the US](https://edition.cnn.com/2024/08/12/politics/elon-trump-twitter-interview-x/index.html); heck, even the name for [DOGE emerged from X!](https://x.com/elonmusk/status/1825713824785379477).
 This is leading to, as I see it, a two-party system of governance- a multivariable calculus that Thoreau didn't have to contend with- at least not in this way.

 ![](assets/imgs/Doge.png)